MemeEngineer/RNGRPG/README.md

 # Improvements / Future Implementations
 ______________________________________
 - Randomize mob movement (create mobs that move)
-- Fix lose condition to end when collision
+- Fix lose condition to end when collision and health reduction
 - Add more items to boost damage or add health
 - Add Pond to make a game within a game to obtain more items
 - Need to map out border to prevent player from going off screen